Pa'l Norte: Pa'l Norte Music Fest 2013

-Pa’l Norte Fest 2014
+Pa'l Norte Fest 2014

-From 2014 onwards, Pa’l Norte starts its two-day run, celebrating on the 31st of October and the 1st of November in Parque Fundidora.
+From 2014 onwards, Pa'l Norte starts its two-day run, celebrating on October 31 and November 1 in Parque Fundidora.
 Doors opened at 3p.m. and the event started at 4p.m.
 Attendees for the event were around the 104,000 figure for the combination of both days (41,000 on Friday, and 63,000 on Saturday), and was the first year that included international talents.
-Pa’l Norte 2014 included two main stages (Tecate Light and Indio) and the Coca-Cola Zero Club tent for electronic music.
+Pa'l Norte 2014 included two main stages (Tecate Light and Indio) and the Coca-Cola Zero Club tent for electronic music.
 For those unable to go to the festival, it was transmitted on the web through INDIO TV for those out of the state.

 The first day of the festival had over 10 hours of continuous music, and after a fireworks show, Los Tigres del Norte closed the festival's first night.
 The festival also included its now traditional surprise stage with guests Vanilla Ice, Chingy, Proyecto Uno and Inner Circle.

 Due to the date the festival was being held on, it also included a Halloween costume contest with a prize of 100,000 pesos.
 The contest was held on the third stage, proposed for alternative bands this year, and it included a stand where attendees could get a zombie make-over.
-Besides this, the festival incorporated Pa’l Mercado, a regional artisan and local product fair, and a more extensive Food Court with a variety of food and drinks.
+Besides this, the festival incorporated Pa'l Mercado, a regional artisan and local product fair, and a more extensive Food Court with a variety of food and drinks.

 Official sponsors: Tecate, Turismo de NL, Telcel, Coca-Cola, Lucky Strike, Launch, Diesel, Red Bull, Claro Musica.
 Michemix and Diageo.